spec-first/connexion/README.rst

 We welcome your ideas, issues, and pull requests.
 Just follow the usual/standard GitHub practices.

+You can find out more about how Connexion works and where to apply your changes by having a look at our `ARCHITECTURE.rst <ARCHITECTURE.rst>`_.

 Unless you explicitly state otherwise in advance, any non trivial contribution intentionally submitted for inclusion in this project by you to the steward of this repository (Zalando SE, Berlin) shall be under the